Woking Borough Council

 Also required for significant retail, industrial, leisure or other similar developments where substantial ventilation or extraction equipment is proposed to be installed.

 Archaeological desk-based assessment or, where research is insufficient to make an assessment, a field evaluation.
-Likely to be required if the site has archaeological interest.
+Likely to be required if the site has archaeological interest or is over 0.4ha in area.
+(Core Strategy Policy CS20)

 For applications where ownership certificate B or C is completed (i.e. where the applicant is not the sole owner of the application site) then the appropriate notice must be served in accordance with Article 11 of the Town and Country Planning (Development Management Procedure) (England) Order 2010.